fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 In the Quran, God frequently mentions Zakariya's continuous praying for the birth of a son.
 Zakariya's wife, was barren and therefore the birth of a child seemed impossible.
 As a gift from God, Zechariah was given a son by the name of Yaḥya, a name specially chosen for this child alone.
 In accordance with Zakariya's prayer, God made Yahya and Isa, who according to exegesis was born six months later, renew the message of God, which had been corrupted and distorted by the Israelites.

 The Quran claims that John the Baptist was the first to receive this name (Quran 19:7–10) but since the name Yoḥanan occurs many times before John the Baptist,this verse is referring either to Islamic scholar consensus that "Yaḥyā" is not the same name as "Yoḥanan" or to the Biblical account of the miraculous naming of John, which accounted that he was almost named "Zacharias" (Greek: Ζαχαρίας) after his father's name, as no one in the lineage of his father Zacharias (also known as Zechariah) had been named "John" ("Yohanan"/"Yoannes") before him.
 As the Quran says:

     "O Zakaryya, indeed We give you good tidings of a boy whose name will be Yahya, and whose we never before have created sameness for.
     He said: "O my Lord!
 How shall I have a son, when my wife is barren and I have grown quite decrepit from old age?"
     He said: "So (it will be) thy Lord saith, 'that is easy for Me: I did indeed create thee before, when thou hadst been nothing!'"
     (Zakarya) said: "O my Lord! give me a Sign."
 "Thy Sign," was the answer, "Shall be that thou shalt speak to no man for three nights."

-— Maryam 19: 7–10
+    Quran, surah Maryam 19: 7–10

-Prophethood
+#### Prophethood
 The Jordan River, where Yahya baptized Isa.
 Yahya was exhorted to hold fast to the scripture and was given wisdom by God while still a child.
 He was pure and devout, and walked well in the presence of God.
 He was dutiful towards his parents and he was not arrogant or rebellious.
 John's reading and understanding of the scriptures, when only a child, surpassed even that of the greatest scholars of the time.
 Muslim exegesis narrates that Isa sent Yahya out with twelve disciples, who preached the message before Jesus called his own disciples.
 The Quran says:

-"O Yaḥya! take hold of the Book with might": and We gave him Wisdom even as a youth,
+    "O Yaḥya! take hold of the Book with might": and We gave him Wisdom even as a youth, Quran, surah Maryam, 19:12

-— Maryam, 19:12
 John was a classical prophet, who was exalted high by God for his bold denouncing of all things sinful.
 Furthermore, the Quran speaks of John's gentle piety and love and his humble attitude towards life, for which he was granted the purity of Life.

 According to Islamic tradition, Yahya used to go to the Haram esh-Sharif (Temple Mount) to deliver his sermons.

-Assassination
+####Assassination
 During the prophethood of Yahya, a conflict occurred between him and Herod Antipas, who wanted to divorce his first wife and take as wife his former sister-in-law.
 Yahya informed that the marriage might be incestuous, and did not approve of the marriage.
 After this, Herod Antipas had Yahya imprisoned.
 Yahya was then decapitated.
 Yahya's head is believed to be inside the Umayyad Mosque in Damascus.

 </details>